AdobeDocs/release-notes.en/c-legacy-releases/2021/01test.md

 AAM new features.

+### Audience Manager courses and tutorials {#tutorials-aam}

+New videos, tutorials, or courses published for Audience Manager.

 ### Fixes and Improvements {#aam-fixes-and-improvements}

 * Fixed an issue in the [Onboarding Status Report](https://experienceleague.adobe.com/docs/audience-manager/user-guide/reporting/onboarding-status-report.html).
 In this issue, there was a discrepancy between the records in the report and the ones in the file uploaded by an onboarding partner.
 (AAM-57415)

-### Audience Manager courses and tutorials {#tutorials-aam}

-New videos, tutorials, or courses published for Audience Manager.

-### Fixes and Improvements {#aam-fixes-and-improvements}

 * Fixed an issue causing incorrect duplicate segment mapping validation for **[!UICONTROL People-Based Destinations]**.
 (AAM-56631)
 * Fixed an issue which blocked some users from accessing **[!UICONTROL Audience Reports]**.
 (AAM-57412)
 * Patched a [!DNL Remote Code Execution] vulnerability which could be used by attackers to access sensitive data.
 (AAM-57495)